David Justh

 • Content design and IA governance issues

-• Theories of value, motivation, identity formation, and verisimilitude
+• Theories of value, motivation, trust, and customer identity

 • Traveler priorities, tactics, goals, obstacles, emotions, and technologies